theochem/horton/doc/dev_cython.rst

 Accelerating HORTON code with Cython
 ####################################

 HORTON was designed to prioritize ease of programming over performance.
 This is a reasonable decision in light of the fact that the vast majority of time in a quantum chemistry code is only spent in a relatively small section of code.
 In HORTON, we rewrite these critical portion s of code in C++ and link them into Python using the Cython framework.
-We identify these critical portions using :ref:`profiling` tools.
+We identify these critical portions using profiling tools.

 Before you begin
 ================